-summary: if your TradingView futures charts are delayed by ~10 minutes, you need to subscribe to CME real-time data — here's how to set it up.
+summary: if your TradingView futures charts are delayed by ~10 minutes, you need to subscribe to CME real-time data — here's how to set it up, and how to confirm it's actually live.

 why your charts are delayed